jameslawler/notes/docs/portuguese-language/verbs/todo2/mostrar.md

 ## Writing Prompts

-1. Descreva uma situação em que você precisou mostrar algo importante para alguém.
+1. Você mostrou a alguém como consertar alguma coisa?
+Have you shown anyone how to fix something?
 2. Escreva sobre uma habilidade que você gostaria de mostrar ao mundo.
+Write about a skill you would like to show the world.
-3. Imagine uma cena em que você tem que mostrar como fazer algo complicado para um amigo e descreva como você o faria.
+3. Você escreveu algum guia que mostre como realizar uma tarefa?
+Have you written any guides that show how to accomplish a task?